Commercial Operator Licence

 - CPPPMT3006A - Apply pesticide to manage pests; and

 - CPPPMT3018B - Maintain an equipment and chemical storage area.

 there is no training for Pest Management Technicians available in Tasmania.
 Training must be completed by a registered training organisation.
 Please contact the AgVet Chemicals Program for further information (details below).

 A Methyl Bromide or Phosphine User may use methyl bromide or phosphine for fumigation purposes.
 Training requires completion of a relevant recognised course or adequate on-the-job training.

 You may not be required to hold a Certificate of Competency if you only apply chemicals on your employer's property.
 This would apply to employees like farm hands or council workers who only apply agricultural chemicals on their employer's land.

 Supervision of New or Casual Employees

-Once you have completed ChemCert or national accredited recognised equivalent competencies in chemical safety and handling, you may be eligible to be issued with a provisional Certificate of Competency.
-This would apply where you need some time to complete further training in insect pest, disease or weed identification and control for instance.
+Once you have completed ChemCert, or a national accredited, recognised equivalent competencies in chemical safety and handling, you may be eligible to be issued with a provisional Certificate of Competency.
+This would apply where you need some time to complete further training.

-A provisional certificate will only generally be issued for six months, where you can show that you have enrolled in the required training course.
-It may be cancelled, if you cannot show reasonable progress towards completing the training.
+A provisional certificate is issued for six months where you can show that you have enrolled in the required training course.
+It may be cancelled if you cannot show reasonable progress towards completing the training.